1247 E St, SE

-Code Pink strove, from its earliest days, to portray itself as a politically nonpartisan organization composed not of seasoned activists, but of ordinary peace-loving women with no political ax to grind.
+Code Pink strove, from its earliest days, to portray itself as a politically nonpartisan organization composed not of seasoned activists, but of ordinary, peace-loving women with no political ax to grind.
 In truth, however, the group's founders and leading members had long histories of radical left-wing and pro-socialist activism.
 For example, a number of Code Pink's prominent figures were previously, in the 1980s, ardent supporters of the Communist Sandinista regime of Nicaragua.
-Indeed, both Medea Benjamin and Code Pink organizer Kirsten Moller worked in eighties with the Institute for Food and Development Policy, which aided the Sandinistas.
-Similarly, Code Pink spokeswoman Sand Brim—who told reporters in January 2003 that she was merely an average woman with reservations about war—had likewise tried to help Central American Communists during the eighties.
-As executive director of the organization Medical Aid, Brim in 1985 flew an American neurosurgeon to San Salvador to operate on the battle-injured hand of Nidia Diaz, Commander of the Marxist Revolutionary Party that had claimed responsibility for the murders of four U.S. Marines and nine civilians.
+Indeed, both Medea Benjamin and Code Pink organizer Kirsten Moller worked in the Eighties with the Institute for Food and Development Policy, which aided the Sandinistas.
+Similarly, Code Pink spokeswoman Sand Brim—who told reporters in January 2003 that she was merely an average woman who opposed war—had likewise tried to help Central American Communists during the Eighties.
+As executive director of the organization Medical Aid, Brim in 1985 flew an American neurosurgeon to San Salvador to operate on the battle-injured hand of Nidia Diaz, commander of the Marxist Revolutionary Party responsible for the murders of four U.S. Marines and nine civilians.

-Other early and current Code Pink members previously, in the 1990s, helped organize anti-free-trade protests across the globe, targeting large corporations with high-profile campaigns and multi-million-dollar lawsuits.
-Still others were cutting their radical teeth in the fields of environmentalism and eco-terrorism during the nineties.
-Code Pink co-founder Jodie Evans, for one, today sits on the directors' board of the Rainforest Action Network, an anti-capitalist, anti-corporate coalition of environmental groups.
+Other early Code Pink members had helped organize anti-free-trade protests around the world during the 1990s, targeting large corporations with high-profile campaigns and multi-million-dollar lawsuits.
+Still others were cutting their radical teeth in the fields of environmentalism and eco-terrorism during the Nineties.
+Code Pink co-founder Jodie Evans, for one, sat on the Rainforest Action Network's board of directors.

 In conjunction with Global Exchange and United For Peace and Justice, Code Pink in 2004 helped establish Iraq Occupation Watch (IOW) to monitor potential American abuses—including "possible violations of human rights, freedom of speech, and freedom of assembly"—during the reconstruction of war-torn Iraq.
 Code Pink's and IOW's common objective was to thin out U.S. forces in Iraq by persuading soldiers to seek discharges and be sent home as conscientious objectors.